mpandres/updevcamp/content/trackpost/15a-project2.md

 # How to Submit

-Once you have the site done, let's get it online (again) so that you can share it with everyone!
-(Welp, todo :P)
+Once you have the site done, it's time to submit it!
+This time, push it to github (just like project 1) but without the need to create a `gh-pages` branch.

 Finally, head over again to [http://submit.updevcamp.com](http://submit.updevcamp.com) where a short form awaits.
 Once you've submitted the form and the source code, you are done!